Eschatologue/CM_wiki/docs/spells/6th-level.md

 **Components:** V, S, M (humanoid blood inside a ruby vial worth at least 600 gp)
 **Duration:** Concentration, up to 1 hour

 You call forth a fiendish spirit.
 It manifests in an unoccupied space that you can see within range.
 This corporeal form uses the **Fiendish Spirit** stat block.
 When you cast the spell, choose Demon, Devil, or Yugoloth.
 The creature resembles a fiend of the chosen type, which determines certain traits in its stat block.
-The creature disappears when it drops to 0 hit points or when the spell ends.
+The creature disappears when it drops to 0 Hit Points or when the spell ends.

 The creature is an ally to you and your companions.
 In combat, the creature shares your initiative count, but it takes its turn immediately after yours.
 It obeys your verbal commands (no action required by you).
 If you don't issue any, it takes the Dodge action and uses its move to avoid danger.